QubesOS/qubes-doc/external/building-guides/building-archlinux-template.md

 ```

 Upload everything to your http server, and you are good.
-You can now modify the file "**/etc/pacman.d/99-qubes-repository-4.0.conf**" in your archlinux template to use your repository.
+You can now modify the file `/etc/pacman.d/99-qubes-repository-4.0.conf` in your archlinux template to use your repository.
-Example of content for this file (replace the server url with your own):
+Example of content for this file (replace the server URL with your own):

 ```
 [qubes]